Jerome-Maurin/vmdb2-wrapper/README.md

 For example in case something else than U-Boot is used as bootloader<br>
 FIXME

-# FAQ
+# Potential issues

-## Why must the build be run as root ?
-For the time being it is easier to be root for the abilities to create /dev/loops and mount/unmount them.<br>
-An alternative could be available later.

-FIXME
+## Cleanup old cache

+If you face any issue when running the built image, try removing the corresponding cache file `RELEASE_ARCH_rootfs.tbz` and rebuilding the image.